the1lab/1lab/src/Cat/Displayed/Cartesian/Weak.lagda.md

 <details>
 <summary> Showing that this commutes is mostly an exercise in cubical
-yoga; the only real mathematical content is that the factorization of
+yoga; the only real mathematical content is that the factorisation of
 $h'$ via $f^{*} \cdot m^{*}$ commutes.
 </summary>
 ```agda